Palestine to Africa: How maps lie — and some tell the truth

 A common template used for world maps today is called the Mercator projection, created by European cartographer Geert de Kremer in 1569.
 The projection has been criticised for being widely misleading as it significantly distorts proportions.
 While three Canadas can fit inside Africa, Africa is significantly smaller and less detailed than Canada on the map.
 Fourteen Greenlands can squeeze into Africa — but on the Mercator map, the Danish territory is shown almost as large as Africa.

 Alaska looks larger than Mexico, when in reality it is smaller.
-Europe — not including Russia — seems to be around the same size as South America.
+Europe — not including Russia — seems to be about the same size as South America.
 In reality, South America is nearly twice as large.
 And Europe is at the centre of the map, with the Asia-Pacific to the periphery, when Asia is the globe’s most populous continent, the planet’s largest land mass, and today, the world’s economic nerve centre.

 In the 1800s, the Gall-Peters Projection was introduced, subverting the Eurocentric proportions of the Mercator Projection and sizing landmasses more accurately.
-However, it wasn’t until the 1970s that the Gall-Peters projection was introduced to a wider audience.
+However, it was not until the 1970s that the Gall-Peters projection was introduced to a wider audience.
 And most educational institutions around the world still use the Mercator Projection to teach geography in classrooms.

 Map wars

-It isn’t just the Mercator Projection though.
+It is not just the Mercator Projection though.

-In May 2019, former US President Donald Trump signed “nice” on a map of Israel indicating that the occupied Golan Heights belong to Israel, rather than Syrian territory.
+In May 2019, then-US President Donald Trump signed “nice” on a map of Israel indicating that the occupied Golan Heights belong to Israel, rather than Syrian territory.
 The Golan Heights were occupied by Israel during the 1967 Six-Day War and then effectively annexed in 1981, a move that has not been recognised by the international community.

 In November of the same year, the Russian parliament’s lower house announced that Apple Maps would display Crimea as part of Russia when viewed from Russia.
 Crimea was annexed by Russia from Ukraine in March 2014, a step that was criticised internationally.
-Initially, Apple suggested showing Crimea as undefined territory, but it ended up complying with Russia, earning condemnation from Ukrainians.
+Initially, Apple suggested showing Crimea as an undefined territory, but it ended up complying with Russia, earning condemnation from Ukrainians.
 Mashable reported in 2022 that Apple started clearly marking Crimea as part of Ukraine, at least outside of Russia.

 Additionally, China uses maritime maps to claim all of the South China Sea.
 Using a U-shaped line called the nine-dash line, China’s maps declare that the South China Sea — a key maritime trade thoroughfare — belongs entirely to China.
-This has been a bone of contention between China and Southeast Asian neighbours including Malaysia, the Philippines and Vietnam, which also claim the waters nearest to their coasts.
+This has been a bone of contention between China and Southeast Asian neighbours, including Malaysia, the Philippines and Vietnam, which also claim the waters nearest to their coasts.

 An international tribunal ruled in 2016 that the map does not provide China with legal grounds to claim the sea, but this did not stop the nine-dash line from appearing on a newly released Chinese national map in 2023.